tvsnarayana/AzureDevTestDeploy/demo/demo130_testing101/readme.md

     * Rest application
     * Load Balancer (for Web application)
     * Load Test
+    * Integration Test
+  * The TMux session will have two windows available, one showing test results
-  * Load Test is the one we are interested in
+  * Load Test and Integration Test are the ones we are interested in

 ---